Raphaelle-Lemaire/mod-for-a-dont-starve-together-character/README.md

-# Roller Shadowcaster – Custom Character Mod for Don't Starve Together
+# Roller Shadowcaster (Raph)
-This mod adds a custom character to Don't Starve Together with a unique playstyle centered around mobility and shadow manipulation.
+This mod adds a custom character to Don't Starve Together with a playstyle centered around mobility and shadow invocation.

 ## Characteristic:
 - The character is always on rollers, granting increased movement.